Jamey Jasta

-James Shanahan (born August 7, 1977), known professionally as Jamey Jasta, is an American vocalist, best known as the lead singer of metalcore band Hatebreed and sludge metal band Kingdom of Sorrow.
-Jasta also fronts metalcore band Icepick.
-Prior to Hatebreed, he fronted the hardcore band Jasta 14.
+James Vincent Shanahan (born August 7, 1977), known professionally as Jamey Jasta, is an American vocalist, record producer and songwriter, best known as the lead singer of metalcore/hardcore punk band Hatebreed.
+He also fronts the sludge metal band Kingdom of Sorrow and the metalcore band Icepick and has released several solo records.
+He has also produced albums for other artists.